Mark Devries Biography

 Mark Devries is also an attorney, licensed to practice law in Washington, DC.

-Mark Devries’s other areas of interest include the artistic aspects of theme park design.
+Mark Devries’s other main areas of interest include the artistic aspects of theme park design.

 Mark Devries currently lives in Los Angeles.

 The Huffington Post: “Speciesism: The Movie may change your worldview”